andykoswara/CrystalAFC/README.md

 - [Output](#Output)

 ## Overview
-MATLAB scripts to simulate anti-fouling control of plug-flow crystallization via heating and cooling cycle as described in https://doi.org/10.1016/j.ifacol.2015.08.180 and https://doi.org/10.1109/LLS.2017.2661981.
 The scripts solve a set of partial differential equations (PDE) that describe a crystallization and encrustation process in a plug flow:

 ![](Images/PFC-PBM_PDE.png)